Can you track a stolen laptop without GPS?

 - Confirm the last time the device was active

-- Narrow the search to a city/region
+- Narrow the review to a city or region

-- Support audit trails and insurance documentation
+- Support internal audit trails and insurance documentation

-Prevention: reduce risk next time
+How to reduce the risk next time

 The best stolen laptop tracker is the one you never need.
 A basic prevention stack usually includes:

-- Asset inventory & device ownership records
+- Asset inventory and device ownership records

-- Strong authentication (MFA) and session control
+- Strong authentication and session control

-- Clear incident response playbook
+- A clear incident response playbook

 - Privacy-first location history for audits and recovery support